gilecheverria/github_fundamentals/Activities/activity_6_pr.md

     You can either:

     - Switch to each branch
     - Pull the changes
     - Switch to your branch
     - Merge the branches

     or:

-        - Pull the changes directo into your branch
+    - Pull the changes directly into your branch

     d.
 Once you have the changes on your branch, ideally to test the participant's work, you can merge it into the main branch.

     e.
 Before merging with main, make sure you push the changes of your branch to the remote repository.

     f.
 Switch to the main branch, and use the **git merge** command to merge the changes from your branch into main.

     g.
 Upload the changes with the **git push** command.

 2. **Participants**

     a.
 To download the changes made to main, switch to the main branch.

     b.
 Get the changes made to the remote repository using **git fetch** and **git pull**:

     ```bash